Stuart Forster reviews a stay of The Hope and Anchor at South Ferriby, Lincolnshire.

 Find ideas about things to see and do in the surrounding county on the North Lincolnshire and Visit Lincolnshire websites.
 Hull and East Yorkshire lie on the north bank of the River Humber.
 If the prospect of exploring nearby historic sites such as Gainsthorpe medieval village and St Peter’s Church at Barton-upon-Humber appeals, take a look at the English Heritage website.

 Photographs illustrating this post are by Why Eye Photography.

 If you liked this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts.

-To sponsor a post on Go Eat Do, please get in touch.
-‘Like’ the Go Eat Do Facebook page to see more photos and content.
+‘Like’ and follow the Go Eat Do Facebook page to see more photos and content.